 - Social withdrawal due to feelings of anxiety or tension

 Loud noise is extremely detrimental to the proper functioning of the ear.
 The level, strength, and duration of the exposure can all impact hearing.
 Damaging sound levels are once again measured in decibels.
-Sounds of 150 dB are described as extremely painful.
-Fireworks at three feet produce a sound of 150 dB.
+Sounds of 150 dB(A) are described as extremely painful.
+Fireworks at three feet produce a sound of 150 dB(A).
 Jackhammers, jet plane takeoffs, and sirens are characterized as other “painful” sounds.
 To decrease the risk of hearing loss in such circumstances, individuals need to get in the habit of using the right kind of ear protection.

 How SENS® Technology Can Help Manage a Noisy Work Environment